 We know it’s a minefield, but it can be done.
 If you plan ahead, you’ll be checking in with not so much as a bag of crisps over your allowance…

 If you are heading to a destination where you don’t have to worry about relatives buying a ton of extra prezzies you hadn’t allowed space for, then buy all the gifts here in Singapore and dedicate a suitcase to them.
-Wrap them and pack them (when the kids are not around) and then ‘Santa’ will whack them under the tree on Christmas Eve.
+Wrap them and pack them (when the kids are not around), and then ‘Santa’ will whack them under the tree on Christmas Eve.
 That way you will only need to repack them in the space they arrived in.
 Resist the urge to buy more stuff when you get to your destination!
 They (and you) don’t need it.

-Use your hand luggage allowances: Yes, people bringing those mini suitcases onto the plane with them are annoying, but be one of those people on your pilgrimage home.
-Most airlines allow between 7-12kgs of hand luggage per person.
+Yes, people who bring those mini suitcases onto the plane with them are annoying, but be one of those people on your pilgrimage home.
+Most airlines allow between 7-12 kilograms of hand luggage per person.
 That’s a whole lotta chocolate bars.

 If you packed a whole wardrobe of winter woollies and are not likely to need them again for some time, persuade a kind friend or relative back home to store them for you.
 Or in the case of kids, who are likely to have grown out of it all by next Xmas anyway, donate the stuff you don’t need to charity before you leave.
 It’s amazing how much room five puffa jackets take up – turf them out for the return journey and fill the space with cheese.